-Commented [WD21]: Previous discussion was to change to "similar houses".
+Commented [WD21]: Previous discussion was to change to "similar houses"

-Commented [FJ22R21]: HRB may wish to reconsider changing the word to dwelling as it does not account for all situations, such as an application involving a non-residential use or structure.
+Commented [FJ22R21]: HRB may wish to reconsider changing the word to dwelling as it does not account for all situations, such as an application involving a non-residential use or structure

-20. Lighting.
+- 20. Lighting.
 Residential lighting shall be shielded to prevent glare and compatible with the architectural character of the building.
-Blinking, flashing, or moving lighting is not permitted.

-B. Standards for accessory structures.
-The following standards apply to accessory structures on properties designated as historic resources in addition to the regulations in Chapter 34 CDC:

-- 1. All accessory structures. - a.
-Location.

-1) Accessory structures in the Willamette Historic District are subject to the setback requirements of CDC 25.070(C)(1) through (4);

-2) Accessory structures on historic landmark properties must meet the setback requirements of the underlying zone and Chapter 34 CDC;

-3) Detached accessory structures shall be in the rear yard; and b.
+Blinking, flashing, or moving lighting is not permitted. - B. Standards for accessory structures.
+The following standards apply to accessory structures on properties designated as historic resources in addition to the regulations in Chapter 34 CDC: - 1.
+All accessory structures. - a.
+Location. - 1) Accessory structures in the Willamette Historic District are subject to the setback requirements of CDC 25.070(C)(1) through (4); - 2) Accessory structures on historic landmark properties must meet the setback requirements of the underlying zone and Chapter 34 CDC; - 3) Detached accessory structures shall be in the rear yard; and - 4) Two-story accessory structures shall be at least 10 feet from the house; and one-story accessory structures shall be at least three feet from the house. - b.
 Height.
 Accessory structures in the Willamette Historic District are subject to CDC 25.070(C)(7).
-Accessory structures on historic landmark properties must meet the height requirements of the underlying zone and Chapter 34 CDC.

-4) Two-story accessory structures shall be at least 10 feet from the house; and onestory accessory structures shall be at least three feet from the house.

-2. Conversions and additions.
-Existing detached, unheated structures including, but not limited to, workshops and garages, may be converted into other allowable accessory uses under the following conditions:
+Accessory structures on historic landmark properties must meet the height requirements of the underlying zone and Chapter 34 CDC. - 2.
+Conversions and additions.
+Existing detached, unheated structures including, but not limited to, workshops and garages, may be converted into other allowable accessory uses under the following conditions: - a.

-- a.
 The structure is located behind the house's front building line; - b.
-A structure in the front yard cannot be converted to a heated accessory structure;

-c.
-A story may be added to an existing non-contributing garage or similar accessory structure; provided, that the final design meets the setback standards of this chapter for a two story accessory structure (see CDC $\frac{25.070}{C}(C)(1)$ through (4)) for the historic district, or the setbacks in Chapter $\frac{34}{CDC}$ CDC for a historic landmark; and d.
-The conversion of an existing structure is not required to meet the design standards in CDC 34.030, but it must conform to all applicable requirements of this chapter.
-(Ord.
-1614 § 6, 2013)
+A structure in the front yard cannot be converted to a heated accessory structure; - c.
+A story may be added to an existing non-contributing garage or similar accessory structure; provided, that the final design meets the setback standards of this chapter for a two story accessory structure (see CDC $\underline{25.070}(C)(1)$ through (4)) for the historic district, or the setbacks in Chapter $\underline{34}$ CDC for a historic landmark; and - d.
+The conversion of an existing structure is not required to meet the design standards in CDC $\frac{34.030}{6}$, but it must conform to all applicable requirements of this chapter.
+(Ord. $\frac{1614}{6}$, 2013)